-The cluster, through events and research projects, is seeking to better understand the multipolar world by asking questions such as:
+Through events, data innovation, and research projects, the cluster seeks to better understand the multipolar world by asking questions such as:

 - What historical pathways facilitate or militate against regional groupings?